resthub/resthub.org/spring-stack.rst

 Environment specific properties
 -------------------------------

-There are various ways to configure your environment specific properties in your application: the one described bellow is the most simple and flexible way we have found to do it.
+There are various ways to configure your environment specific properties in your application: the one described below is the most simple and flexible way we have found to do it.

 Maven filtering (search and replace variables) is not recommended because it is done at compile time (not runtime) and makes usually your JAR/WAR specific to an environment.
 This feature can be useful when defining your target path (${project.build.directory}) in your src/test/applicationContext.xml for testing purpose.